FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 #### Third-party authorization

 The last mode we will cover as part of the authorization code grant workflow is the **Third-party authorization** mode.
 This mode is the same as those above, but it requires slightly different handling of the tokens.
-In most cases, the tokens we receive from the third-party need to be stored in our database.
-This allows us to use them whenever we need them.
+Typically with this mode, the tokens we receive from the third-party need to be stored in our database.
+Doing so allows us to use them whenever we need to.

 In our example, we wanted to leverage the WUPHF API to send a WUPHF when the user completes a ToDo.
 In order to accomplish this, we need to store the access and refresh tokens we received from WUPHF in our database.
 Then when the user completes a ToDo, we can send the WUPHF.